emotion-js/emotion/docs/introduction.md

 - CSS prop support

-  - Simliar to the `style` prop but adds support for nested selectors, media queries, and auto-prefixing.
+  - Similar to the `style` prop but adds support for nested selectors, media queries, and auto-prefixing.

-  - Allows developers to skip the `styled` api abstraction and style components and elements directly.
+  - Allows developers to skip the `styled` API abstraction and style components and elements directly.

   - The `css` prop also accepts a function that is called with your theme as an argument allowing developers easy access to common and customizable values.